theall38103/DWF-Database-Artifacts/JSON-file-format.md

 # Minimum file

 An example of a minimum file.
 Please note that the AFFECTS data is not MANDATORY but only SUGGESTED, however an entry would be unlikely to be included without some AFFECTS data unless special circumstances apply.
 The description is required for PUBLIC entries (that is to say published in our database), please consult our writing guidelines, alteratively if sufficient other data (AFFECTS, CVSSv2 or CVSSv3 scoring data and so on) is provided the DWF can write the entry (indeed it is our hope to automate descriptions based on data for the vulnerability).
+Simply search for "MINIMUM" to find the descriptions for the various components needed to make a minimal entry.

 ```
 {